groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vssm-to-png.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"